 Decorating for Christmas, despite what you see in magazines or Home Tours, shouldn’t be about making your home look perfect.
 It’s about creating an inviting, welcoming place filled with a little extra joy to share with your friends and family.

 Want a bit more Christmas inspiration?
-I’ve teamed up with other fantastic bloggers, whose homes are more perfectly decorated than mine.
+I’ve teamed up with other fantastic bloggers whose homes are more perfectly decorated than mine.
 I’m sure you will be inspired.
 Thanks to Sonya, At Home with the Barkers for organizing our tour!!

 Christmas Tour Participants: